Why Are My Cannabis Plant Leaves Turning Yellow?

 The leaves closest to the light may turn yellow or brown and have a burnt appearance.
 To prevent light burn, growers should ensure that their grow lights are the appropriate distance from their plants and adjust the height as the plants grow.

-If light burns do occur, growers can move the light source further away from the plants or adjust the intensity of the light if possible.
+If you see a weed leaf turning yellow from light burn, you can move the light source further away from the plants or adjust the intensity of the light if possible.
 If the leaves have already turned yellow or brown, they cannot be saved, but it is important to correct the light source to prevent further damage to the plant.

 Conclusion